Careers and Graduate Study

 What graduate programs does JSU offer?

-- In the Psychology Department, we offer a master's degree in Applied Behavior Analysis (built on the foundations of behavior analysis covered in PSY 220, 221, and 363).
+- In the Psychology Department, we offer a master's degree in Applied Psychology with an emphasis in behavior analysis (built on the foundations of behavior analysis covered in PSY 220, 221, 354, and 364).

-- In the College of Education, there is also a degree in Community Agency Counseling which many psychology majors apply to.
+- In the College of Education and Professional Studies, there is also a degree in Clinical Mental Health Counseling to which many psychology majors apply.

 - Note that there is a School Counseling program, but Psychology majors are not eligible for this graduate program (requires a K-12 teaching certificate).